garfieldius/typo3-snapshot/README.md

 # TYPO3 snapshot

 This is a TYPO3 extension for creating snapshots of the current installation on the CLI.
-It can create and restore them, place stubs for bigger file assets and anonymize DB data.
+It can create and restore them, make stubs for bigger file assets and anonymize DB data.

 ## Installation

-Use composer to add it `composer require grossberger-georg/typo3-snapshot` and install it in the Extension Manager.
+Use composer to add it `composer require grossberger-georg/typo3-snapshot` or load from TER and install it in the Extension Manager.

 The programs `tar` and `gzip` must be available in `$PATH` / `%PATH%`.